-Parents are encouraged to visit school.
-We ask that if they plan to visit a class, they make arrangements with the teacher a day or two in advance.
 All visitors to the school must report to the office for a visitor's pass.
+Parents who wish to visit the classroom must call the school office to arrange a visitation time and day.
 School-aged visitors are not permitted to attend school in the company of a student.